Xilinx-Wiki-Projects/Versal-Ethernet/VPK120-Ethernet/2023.2/1x100g_dcmac/README.md

-# Example Design Template
+# 2023.2 VPK120 1x100G CAUI-4 DCMAC

+---
 ## **Design Summary**

-This project is a template for creating your own example design repositories targeting VPK120 ACAP devices.

-NOTE: the build instructions are universal if you use this template, so you don't have to edit that section.
+This directory contains VPK120 design files for DCMAC Ethernet design in 2023.2.

+---

 **Disclaimer:**
 The segmented-to-unsegmented converter logic included in this project is provided as an encrypted RTL file.
 If you require the source code, you can request it using the link below: https://account.amd.com/en/member/ip-secure-site-4.html

 This design is intended as a reference implementation using DCMAC on the VPK120 evaluation board running PetaLinux.
 We recommend downloading the source code from the link above and then deciding whether to use the provided converter or implement your own.

 ---